-The Monitoring tab, which is shown first when you log in to MySQL Enterprise Dashboard, provides a quick overview of your current monitoring information, and provides an instant health check for all of the MySQL servers across the enterprise.
+The Monitoring tab, which is shown first when you log in to MySQL Enterprise Monitor User Interface, provides a quick overview of your current monitoring information, and provides an instant health check for all of the MySQL servers across the enterprise.

 From this page, you can:

 View monitoring data and all critical MySQL Advisor Rule violations for all or selected servers.

 Determine if there is a Monitor Agent that is not communicating with the Service Manager.

 Determine if there is a server that is in trouble or completely down.

 View indicator value graphs for key MySQL and operating system (OS) level metrics.
 Graph presentation defaults to a thumbnail view, but opens into a larger image upon being clicked.

 Graphs are shown in the center of the page beneath the tabs.
 If applicable, you also see a list of critical events.

 On the right is the color-coded Heat Chart,

 showing the advisors that are installed by default.
 The